nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-9-21

+There were further adjustments to the Brooklyn network today as we standardise various hub nodes.
+Hopefully when we add back the Soft Suplus gateway we will be back to normal bandwidth tomorrow or the next day.

 2019-9-19

-2:00pm We have fixed most of the bandwidth problems.
+2:00pm We have fixed some of the bandwidth problems.
 There are still some isolated slowdowns.
 If you are having problems please fill in a [support ticket](../support)

 2019-9-17